 Finally, I found my home

-I am a mother of a three-year-old daughter and live an ayurvedic family life in Tyrol, Austria and on the Cantabrian coast, in the north of Spain.
+I am a mother of a four-year-old daughter and live an ayurvedic life in Tyrol, Austria.

-Here, I am surrounded by people who, just like me, truly believe in living one’s potential and are working on their vision to come true.
-Here, I share my passion for the ayurvedic kitchen and lifestyle with women who are also following their hearts.
-And here, I live my dream.
+Here, I love to be surrounded by people who, just like me, truly believe in living one’s potential and are working on their vision to come true.
+Here, I share my passion for the ayurvedic kitchen and lifestyle with people who are also following their hearts.
+And here, I try to live my dream.

-My name is Julia Giesinger and I am a 34-years-old Austrian Ayurveda cook, workshop facilitator, and nutritional coach on her heart-guided journey.
+My name is Julia Giesinger and I am a 36-years-old Austrian Ayurveda cook, workshop facilitator, and nutritional coach on her heart-guided journey.
 I am truly pleased to meet you on my website cardamoon.
 Feel very welcome, again and again.